 Latino or Hispanic refers to people with Central and South American, Portuguese and Spanish heritage, as well as Caribbean countries like the Dominican Republic, Costa Rica, Cuba, and Puerto Rico.

 Within the population of Southern California and beyond, many patients require the expertise of a plastic surgeon who has extensive experience in rhinoplasty surgery.
-Although this surgery requires an understanding of different nasal structures among different ethnicities, triple-board certified plastic surgeon Dr. Ali Sajjadian can deliver amazing rhinoplasty results to all of his patients no matter their heritage.
+Although this surgery requires an understanding of different nasal structures among different ethnicities, double-board certified plastic surgeon Dr. Ali Sajjadian can deliver amazing rhinoplasty results to all of his patients no matter their heritage.

 Hispanic patients are unique because of subtle anatomic considerations like a thick skin, nostril position and flare, and nose structure different than other ethnicities.
 Dr. Sajjadian understands these distinctions and the techniques necessary for a successful procedure.